 Food – We like food and have been at the venue hours before, so please make sure to cater for the DJ and his/her helper.

-I really hope all the information information helps to guide you in your journey as to find the perfect DJ for your big day.
-Feel free to contact us if there is anything you need help with, or to get a quote for your wedding.
+I really hope all the information help guide you in your journey to find the perfect DJ for your big day.
+Feel free to contact us if there is anything you need help with or to get a quote for your wedding.